janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 `excl_places.xlsx`: provided is a default dataset of American state names.
 This is for places that you _do not_ want to be included in the user's location string
 (i.e., MD is included to prevent Salisbury, Maryland from being included in a UK dataset). _Names are case sensitive_.<br />

-Note: before running the script, you must enter your own file pathname for these two files.
+Note: before running the script, you must enter your own file pathname for these two files.<br /><br />

 #### Specifying Mining Details ####
 The current script saves the following Twitter attributes: